pexip/os-python2.7/Doc/library/os.rst

           O_DIRECTORY
           O_NOFOLLOW
           O_NOATIME
-          O_SHLOCK
-          O_EXLOCK

-   The above constants are extensions and not present if they are not defined by the C library.
+   These constants are GNU extensions and not present if they are not defined by the C library.

 .. _os-file-dir: